kiudev/kiudev/README.md

 <h2>Hi I'm Daniel 👋</h2>

-A developer passionate to discover new technologies for implement in my projects.
+Passionate to discover new technologies for implement in my projects.
 I'm currently a student, looking forward to learn and build amazing things.

-Here you'll find a collection of my repositories, contributions and experiencies about programming and software development.
+Here you'll find a collection of my repositories, contributions and experiencies about software development.

-There are also some technologies and tools that I use below
+There are also some technologies and tools that I use below.
 <img src="https://media1.giphy.com/media/k3wQS2dbaRPYU9C5vG/200w.gif?cid=6c09b952ak5uqxqwb5stc0xd9xorl2oxtebckdzdfxswldqe&ep=v1_gifs_search&rid=200w.gif&ct=s" width="20"></img>

 <br>